martinoland1/Electricity-Consumption-Forecast/README.md

 ⚠️ Lisa "Temperature forecast" joonsele ⚠️
 <img width="1065" height="363" alt="image" src="https://github.com/user-attachments/assets/ea669326-ffac-4d55-a19c-2ca80ae854f0" />

+### Data Lineage Description

+The pipeline imports **electricity consumption data from Elering** and **weather data from Meteostat**, and merges them into a unified dataframe that serves as the central input for the forecasting process:
+- **Regression analysis** captures the correlation between daily average temperature and electricity consumption.
+- **Bias correction** adjusts the regression output to reduce systematic errors (e.g., seasonal patterns or structural shifts).
+- **Weekday profiles** distribute daily consumption into hourly values, creating realistic load curves.
+- **Weather forecasts** are retrieved from Meteostat and used as future temperature inputs for the model.
+The pipeline first generates a **daily forecast**, which is then disaggregated into an **hourly forecast** based on weekday and hourly patterns.

 ### Forecasting Pipeline Overview
 The model integrates electricity consumption data from Elering and weather information from Meteostat into a combined dataframe.
 This serves as the central input for the forecasting pipeline:
 - A regression formula is applied to capture the relationship between daily average temperature and electricity consumption.